datacontract/datacontract-cli/README.md

 2. Add examples to the `datacontract.yaml`.
 Do not start with the data model, although you are probably tempted to do that.
 Examples are the fastest way to get feedback from everybody and not loose someone in the discussion.

 3. Create the model based on the examples.
-Test the model against the examples to double check whether the model matches the examples.
+Test the model against the examples to double-check whether the model matches the examples.
     ```bash
     $ datacontract test --examples
     ```